gabrielflorit/script-8.github.io/README.md

 # gametron

-### wishlist
+### roadmap

-- overall design
+- figure out overall size
-  - gameboy palette?
-  - nyt 8 palette?
+  - also figure out how to size the canvas, can we use scale smartly?

 - saving
-- JS api
+- JS api must restrict colors also
 - run game